alynioke/rtg-mentorship-2022/lecture_2/README.md

 # Homework

 We are going to create a simple, personal webpage, which is all about you!<br>
-Share simple things about yourself, thoughts on life or picutres of pets :)
+Share simple things about yourself, thoughts on life or pictures of pets :)

 > Beware that our website will be **public** and **available online!**